 Oilers announce Kane, Campbell and Kulak signings

-Kane inked a four-year, $5.125 million per year extension.
+Kane inked a four-year, US$5.125 million per year extension.
 Campbell signed a five-year, $5 million average annual value deal.
 And Kulak signed a four-year contract worth $2.75 million a season.

 Kane, 30, broke the news with a message on social media late Tuesday night: "I'm back."